ibpdas/macrocycle-ai-agent/README.md

 ---

-## What It Does
+## Purpose

 **MacroCycle AI Agent** is an autonomous macroeconomic intelligence prototype built in a sandboxed environment as part of the Imperial College London AI Policy Fellowship.
-It demonstrates how AI driven data agents can safely automate open-data analysis while maintaining human accountability and ethical guardrails.
+It demonstrates how AI driven data agents can safely automate open data analysis while maintaining human accountability and ethical guardrails.

-The prototype tests how such agents could be adapted to public sector data ecosystems, including potential applications across Defra’s circular economy, waste, and environmental protection domains.
+The prototype tests world-leading economic data publications from USA to test how such agents could be adapted to UK public sector data ecosystems, including potential applications across Defra’s circular economy, waste, and environmental protection domains.

 Key features and focus areas: